-- 3. Select Day, Month, and Year for the filter to use. - 4.
+- 3. Based on the filter option you selected, select the date, date range, or number of days for the filter to use. - 4.
 Click Submit.

 Status Filters

 Status filters allow you to filter advanced search results an object's Status.